kirchners-manta/conan_manual/docs/source/simulation_setup/builder.rst

    CONAN-build:

 It is recommended to use VMD(Visual Molecular Dynamics) in conjunction with the the build-tool.
-If VMD is installed it can be started using the ``vmd`` command.
+If VMD is installed it can be started using the ``vmd`` command (in CONAN).
 Make sure that no instance of VMD is running when CONAN is started.

 .. code-block:: none